cdeitrick/Lolipop/README.md

 	-h, --help                  Show this help message and exit -i, --input                 The table of trajectories to cluster.
 	-o,  --output               The folder to save the files to.
+	-u, --uncertainty           The uncertainty to apply when performing frequency-based calculations.
+For
+	                            example, a frequency at a given timepoint is considered undetected if it falls
+	                            below 0 + `uncertainty`.
 	--fixed                     The minimum frequency at which to consider a mutation fixed.
-	--detected                  The minimum frequency at which to consider a mutation detected.
+Defaults to
+	                            1 - `uncertainty`
 	-s, --significant           [0.15] The frequency at which to consider a genotype significantly greater than zero.
 	--matlab                    Mimics the output of the original matlab script.